Financial Literacy for Dads: 7 Reasons It’s Crucial for Every Family

 An Illustration of Liabilities by RichDad.com

-Let’s see another case.
+Let’s see a slightly different case.
 It’s on sale, which do you buy: a branded shirt or toothpaste?
 If you choose toothpaste, again, you generally are a smart shopper.
 Toothpaste is a need.
 You brush your teeth daily (unless you don’t).
-What you saved on needs are REAL savings.
+Every penny saved on essentials is a real saving.
 The branded shirt, in contrast, is a want.
-You can buy an equally comfortable shirt at a much lower price but without the logo.
+You can buy an equally comfortable shirt at a much lower price from a different brand.

-In June 2016, my business failed, and I was drowning in debts.
-I was so desperate to get out of the mess I’m in that I spent the next six months reading books and attending classes on finance.
-Now I know the truth that debt is something we should avoid at all costs.
-Our family’s concept of “debt is a friend” stops with me.
-What I’ll pass down instead are the habits of saving, investing, and having a simplified lifestyle.
+I learned things the hard way.
+Now I know the truth about the destructive nature of debt.
+Our family’s concept of “debt is good” stops with me.
+What I’ll pass down instead are the habits of saving, investing, and having a frugal lifestyle.

 Jed Chan